smurfix/base85/README.md

 arbitrary data.
 Only use IPv6 if you're actually encoding IPv6 addresses.
 (Also note the issuance date of RFC 1924.)

+## History

+This module was originally written by Alexander Olsson <noseglid@gmail.com>, published [here][Olsson].
+This fork adds streamlined setup code, more alphabets, and options for non-4-byte-aligned ZMP encoding.

+I plan to fold this back into Alexander's code, if possible.

 ## Bugs

+This module is intended to be a functional superset of all other base85 codecs on [NPM][NPM].
+If anything is missing, please file a bug.

 [IPv6 encoding specification (RFC1924)][Base85IPv6] requires 128-bit arithmetic,
 which is rather problematic.
 I'm thrilled to see that the author of the RFC took this in consideration, specifically - quote from the [RFC][Base85IPv6]: "This is not considered a serious drawback in the representation, but a flaw of the processor designs."
 Silly processor designers.
 Currently, this is implemented using an arbitrary precision algorithm, it's slow but it does the job.
 Now let's poke those processor designers for 128-bit processors.

 [Base64]: http://en.wikipedia.org/wiki/Base64
 [Base85]: http://en.wikipedia.org/wiki/Ascii85